Grade Level: 7 (6-9)

 Medical Care: The following articles describe treatments use to deal with foreign objects in the ear.
 Q-tips should not be used to remove objects from inside the ear!

-- Designing a Medical Device to Extract Foreign Bodies from the Ear - A small pebble is lodged in a child's ear; how do we get it out?
+- Designing Medical Devices to Extract Foreign Bodies from Ears - A small pebble is lodged in a child's ear; how do we get it out?
 Students act as biomedical engineers and design prototype medical devices to remove foreign objects from model ear canals.

 (As a class, wrap up the topics covered.)
 Can someone remind me—what is the last step of the engineering design process?
 (Evaluate and iterate)